 THE DIFFERENT AREAS OF KERALA FOR TOURS

-Blue is the backwaters for houseboats; yellow are the beach zones, green the jungle and forest, etc. If you click on a zone it explains what it is.
-These are areas are summaries to give you an idea since many visitors have head about attractions without necessarily knowing where they are.
+Blue is the backwaters for houseboats; yellow is the beach zones, green is the jungle and forest, etc. If you click on a zone it explains what it is.
+These areas are summaries to give you an idea since many visitors have heard about attractions without necessarily knowing where they are.